AndrewCarterUK/andrewcarteruk.github.io/_posts/2017-08-24-monitoring-road-traffic-with-python.md

 ![masked](/images/traffic-camera/masked.png)

-The next task, is to somehow calculate how much traffic there is in this image.
+The next task is to somehow calculate how much traffic there is in this image.
 Counting cars is beyond the skill level of this author, but counting pixels is the kind of nasty hack that is right up his street (get it?).

-[OpenCV](https://opencv-python-tutroals.readthedocs.io/en/latest/) provides an excellent edge detection algorithm, that outputs a monochrome image with white pixels for identified edges and black pixels otherwise.
+[OpenCV](https://opencv-python-tutroals.readthedocs.io/en/latest/) provides an excellent edge detection algorithm that outputs a monochrome image with white pixels for identified edges and black pixels otherwise.

 {% highlight python %}
 from PIL import Image, ImageDraw